rubak714/rubak714/README.md

 ### 👤 About

-M.Sc. graduate in Communication Systems and Networks from TH Koeln (GPA 1.7, DAAD STIBET scholarship), based in Cologne, Germany.
+M.Sc. graduate in Communication Systems and Networks from TH Köln (GPA 1.7, DAAD STIBET scholarship), based in Cologne, Germany.
 Background covers cloud infrastructure, on-premise systems administration, Active Directory, network engineering, and security operations, built through academic projects, personal labs, and an internship at Detecon International (Deutsche Telekom).

 Master's research background includes generative ML benchmarking with TensorFlow and two peer-reviewed publications.
 This combination of infrastructure depth and ML research experience is an asset for modern cloud and AI-heavy workloads.